conduktor/conduktor-docs/docs/gateway/concepts/05-Virtual Cluster.md

 ![image.png](../medias/passthrough.png)

-Naming: passthrough VCluster is equivalent to transparent VCluster
+**Naming**: The `passthrough` VCluster is equivalent to a transparent VCluster.

-Since the prefix must be unique, a Gateway instance can only have one single passthrough VCluster.
+Since the prefix must be unique, a Gateway instance can only have one single `passthrough` VCluster.